• Home

 Photochromic lenses

-Photochromic lenses are also suitable for both sunny and less bright conditions.
-These lenses darken with UV light and lighter when exposure decreases.
+Photochromic lenses are suitable for sunny and less bright conditions.
+The lenses go darker in UV light and then lighten when the exposure reduces.
+These glasses are ideal for employees who frequently move between brighter and darker areas.

 Rush+ veiligheidsbril met fotochrome CSP lens